dogokit/dogokit-akita/README.md

 2. Optionally scale API complexity with GraphQL/REST/tRPC.
 3. Customize architecture flexibly, with the defaults should not use any 3rd party services.
 4. Deploy anywhere from a single VPS to any cloud provider, no vendor lock-in.
-5. Demonstrate the JavaScript developer experience ecosystem capability, as alternative to existing one like RedwoodJS, and the others such as PHP with Laravel, Ruby with Rails, Python with Django, etc.
+5. Demonstrate the JavaScript developer experience (DX) ecosystem capability.
+As an alternative to existing one like RedwoodJS, and the others such as PHP with Laravel, Ruby with Rails, Python with Django, etc.

 ## Tech Stack